|Values are valid only on day of printing.|

 In North America, ticks are the primary vectors of infectious diseases.(1) Worldwide, ticks rank second only to mosquitoes in disease transmission.
-In the United States, tick-borne diseases include Lyme disease, Rocky Mountain spotted fever, human monocytic and granulocytic ehrlichiosis, babesiosis, tularemia, relapsing fever, and Colorado tick fever.
-Several of these diseases are transmitted by the same tick, and co-infections are occasionally seen.
+In the United States, tick-borne diseases include Lyme disease, Rocky Mountain spotted fever, human monocytic and granulocytic ehrlichiosis, babesiosis, tularemia, relapsing fever, Borrelia miyamotoi infection, and Colorado tick fever.
+Several of these diseases are transmitted by the same tick, and coinfections are occasionally seen.

 Symptoms of the various tick-vectored diseases range from mild to life-threatening.
 Early symptoms, which include fever, aches, and malaise, do not aid in distinguishing the various diseases.
 Because early treatment can minimize or eliminate the risk of severe disease, early detection is essential, yet patients may not have developed distinctive symptoms to help in the differential diagnosis.
 A tick-borne panel can assist in identifying the pathogen, allowing treatment to be initiated.

-While Lyme disease is best detected through 2-tiered serologic testing, acute ehrlichiosis, anaplasmosis, and babesiosis are best detected using molecular amplification assays.
-This tick-borne panel offers sensitive, specific, and rapid detection of the agents that cause these 3 diseases.
+Lyme disease is best detected through 2-tiered serologic testing.
+Acute ehrlichiosis, anaplasmosis, and babesiosis infections are best diagnosed using molecular amplification methods that offer sensitive, specific, and rapid detection of these agents.

-For information on the specific diseases, please see the individual test IDs.
+For information on the specific diseases, see the individual tests.

-Evaluation of the most common tick-borne diseases found in the United States, including human monocytic and granulocytic ehrlichiosis, and babesiosis
+Evaluation of patients with suspected human monocytic and granulocytic ehrlichiosis, and babesiosis

 Evaluation of patients with a history of, or suspected, tick exposure who are presenting with fever, myalgia, headache, nausea, and other nonspecific symptoms